 Johnson stated that he could throw out what the motion would be and if they agree with it the Trustees could say as stated.
 Heinzeroth asked how many days' notice, what is the time frame that we don't have to renotify?
 Heinzeroth asked if we could say in December and still be good.
 Johnson stated right.
 Johnson stated that when people come to these meetings they come to find out when the next meeting will be, and it will be published in our minutes as well.
 Johnson stated that there is a record.
 Rabe asked Gallentine how much time he will need.
 Gallentine stated that he has already started on figuring out if there is right of way period.
 Heinzeroth asked if he wanted to go sooner than a month.
 Gallentine stated that he did not, with Thanksgiving and everything.
-Heinzeroth stated that he would have a problem, but it could be done without him.
 Heinzeroth stated that he would not be open December 13th.
 Heinzeroth stated he could not be at a computer.
 Gallentine stated that we did not have to do it on a Monday.
 Heinzeroth stated the 6th or 7th of December would work for him.
 Gallentine stated that would work for him.
 Johnson stated that he has something scheduled he is trying to cancel on that day, but he could do it by phone.
 Heinzeroth asked when this room was open.
 Kuechenberg stated she would look at the calendar to see if the Large Conference Room was open.
 Gallentine asked if they had a problem with November 29th.
-Everyone in the room was ok with the 29TH of November.
-Kuechenberg stated the room was open.
-Johnson stated the Trustees could move to continue the hearing on the proposed project in order to task Lee Gallentine to determine the current right of way and calculate what additional right of way would be necessary for an open ditch.
+Everyone in the room was oben.
+Gallentine asked if they had a problem with November 29th.
+Everyone in the room was oben.
+Gallentine to determine the current right of way and calculate what additional right of way would be necessary for an open ditch.